-17. What specific types of information, external expertise, or other supports have helped strengthen the development and/or use of quality standards and assessment in your afterschool coordination efforts?
+7. What specific types of information, external expertise, or other supports have helped strengthen the evelopment and/or use of quality standards and assessment in your afterschool coordination efforts?

-18. If information, external expertise, or other supports were available, what topics would help strengthen the development and/or use of quality standards and assessment in your city's afterschool coordination efforts?
-(Please rate the priority you would give the following topics-"not a priority", "low priority," "moderate priority," or "high priority")

-Not a priority Low priority Moderate priority High priority a.
-Developing or adopting quality standards or a quality framework $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ b.
-Encouraging providers to collect and report data $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ c.
-Coaching providers about ways to make use of the data $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ d.
-Monitoring adherence to quality standards or a quality framework $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ e.
-Using findings for program management and/or continuous improvement $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ f.
-Using findings in communications to parents, funders, or other key stakeholders $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ g.
-Using findings for advocacy $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$ h.
-Other (please explain)
+.
+If information, external expertise, or other supports velopment and/or use of quality standards and asses lease rate the priority you would give the following to "high priority") sment in your city's aftersch ool coordina tion efforts?
+Not a priority Low priority Moderate priority High priority .
+Developing or adopting quality standards or a quality amework 0 0 \circ 0 .
+Encouraging providers to collect and report data \bigcirc Coaching providers about ways to make use of the data \bigcirc .
+Monitoring adherence to quality standards or a quality amework \bigcirc \bigcirc \bigcirc \bigcirc .
+Using findings for program management and/or continuous nprovement 0 \circ \circ \circ Using findings in communications to parents, funders, or other ey stakeholders \bigcirc \bigcirc \circ \bigcirc .
+Using findings for advocacy

-The next questions ask about common data systems where data about children's participation in afterschool programs are collected from multiple providers and managed collectively.
+Common Data Systems The next questions ask about common data systems where data about children's participation in afterschool programs are collected from multiple providers and managed collectively.
 They will also ask about use of data collected through these systems.
 19. Does your city or the coordinating entity have or manage a common data system for collecting data about children's participation in afterschool programs?
+Yes ○ No On't know